Puppet show in honor of the deities - The sacred spirit of Keo Pagoda village festival

 Khoảnh khắc nghệ nhân điều khiển con rối với sự khéo léo và điêu luyện, khiến chúng như có linh hồn riêng, sống động giữa âm nhạc và tiếng trống thiêng liêng

-The special thing about the Chau Thanh puppet show is not only its skillful technique but also its sacredness.
-In the solemn space of Keo Pagoda, where each statue of the saint and the soul of the heroes are honored, the puppet show becomes a ritual, a respect for the gods.
-Mr. Son commented: "The Chau Thanh puppet show brings a solemn and profound feeling, as if you are attending a religious ceremony".
+What makes the Chầu Thánh puppet show special is not only its skillful technique but also its sacredness.
+In the solemn space of Keo Pagoda, where each statue of a saint and the spirit of a hero is honored, the puppet show becomes a ritual, a reverence for the deities.
+Anh Sơn commented: "The Chầu Thánh puppet show evokes a sense of solemnity and profoundness, as if one is participating in a religious ceremony."

-Chau Thanh puppetry (also known as Oi Loi puppetry) is an art form originating from Nam Dinh province, associated with the worship of the Saint Zen Master Tu Dao Hanh.
-This is a unique art form, where the puppets are not simply performing objects, but "holy statues" with each head carrying a historical story, a spiritual symbol of the nation.
-"Each puppet head has its own story, associated with the history and spirituality of the nation, the soul of Vietnamese culture," Son explained.
+Puppet shows dedicated to the Saint (also known as Oi Loi puppet shows) are an art form originating from Nam Dinh province, closely associated with the worship of the Venerable Zen Master Tu Dao Hanh.
+This is a unique art form where the puppets are not simply objects for performance, but rather "sacred figures," each head carrying a historical story and a spiritual symbol of the nation.
+"Each puppet head has its own story, connected to the history and spirituality of the nation, the very soul of Vietnamese culture," explains Mr. Son.

 Trang thông tin du lịch và phong cách sống Travellive+